NEXT UP ON this.

 Every year in March, we celebrate International Women’s Day, an event held annually around the world to celebrate women’s achievements – social, economic, cultural and political – throughout history.

-But does the day still have significance in 2018, when other issues like racism and identity politics seem to dominate the media and activist landscape?
+But does the day still have significance these days, when other issues like racism and identity politics seem to dominate the media and activist landscape?
 Does feminism even mean anything to the millennials of today?
 Or is it a thing of the past, a cindered relic like the symbolic bras (mythically) burnt in the 60s?

 For Dr Maria Pallotta-Chiarolli, Senior Lecturer in Deakin University’s School of Health and Social Development, International Women’s Day (IWD) has both personal and political significance.